 If your lease doesn’t mention subletting, speak to your landlord about your options.

-Typically, a landlord may not be too strict about who’s subletting so long as the terms of the original lease are respected.
+Typically, a landlord may not be too strict about who’s subletting so long as the original lease terms are respected.
 Nevertheless, it’s crucial to get the consent of the landlord before getting into another lease.

 Also, note that subletting doesn’t free you from your obligations to the landlord.

-Ideally, you could offer your landlord a qualified replacement tenant with good references and good credit, to sign a new lease.
-A suitable replacement tenant is a person who the landlord deems acceptable after an application process has been completed.
+Ideally, you could offer your landlord a qualified replacement tenant with good references and good credit to sign a new lease.
+A suitable replacement tenant is a person who the landlord deems acceptable after completing the application process.

 However, you must check to see whether your lease agreement allows it or not.
 Some lease agreements have a clause that forbids you from doing so.

 Breaking a lease in Georgia is a serious matter.
 Before you move out, understand your obligations under the lease.
-Don’t just move out and hope your landlord gets a replacement quickly and doesn’t charge you for the remaining time on y
+Don’t just move out and hope your landlord gets a replacement quickly and doesn’t charge you for the remaining time on your lease.